malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 * Armstrong, D. (1984).
 Consciousness and causality.
 In D. Armstrong and N. Malcolm (eds), Consciousness and Causality, Oxford: Blackwell.

+* Baars, B. J. (1988).
+A cognitive theory of consciousness.
+New York, NY: Cambridge University Press.

+* Baars, B. J., and Franklin, S. (2007).
+An architectural model of conscious and unconscious brain functions: Global Workspace Theory and IDA.
+Neural networks : the official journal of the International Neural Network Society, 20(9), 955–961.

+* Baars, B. J. (2021) On Consciousness: Science & Subjectivity - Updated Works on Global Workspace Theory.
+Nautilus Press

 * Block, N. (1995).
 On a confusion about a function of consciousness.
 Behavioral and Brain Sciences, 18(2), 227–247. https://doi.org/10.1017/S0140525X00038188.
 [Full Text](https://www.researchgate.net/publication/28762323_On_A_Confusion_About_a_Function_of_Consciousness).

 * Block, N. (2002).
 The Harder Problem of Consciousness.
 The Journal of Philosophy, 99(8), 391–425. https://doi.org/10.2307/3655621